syncfusion-content/wpf-docs/wpf/Maps/Markers.md

 ---
 layout: post
 title: Markers in Syncfusion Map control
-description: This section describes about adding marker, customizing the marker, customize the labels and event support in WPF SfMaps control.
+description: This section describes about adding marker, customizing the marker, customizing the labels, and event support in WPF `SfMaps` control.
 platform: wpf
 control: SfMap
 documentation: ug